Generic Name: imipramine (im-IP-ra-meen)

 - Tofranil-PM should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-If you suddenly stop taking Tofranil-PM, you may experience WITHDRAWAL symptoms, including headache, nausea, and tiredness.
+If you stop taking Tofranil-PM suddenly, you may have WITHDRAWAL symptoms.
+These may include headache, nausea, and tiredness.

 Possible side effects of Tofranil-PM: